Quora recently sent me an email asking about my favorite content curation examples.

 It’s gone back to the drawling board and they will vote again in September.
 So it is very possible that some form of legislation compelling tech to pay the piper will be signed into law.

 For those who think “that’s just Europe, it can’t happen here,” consider GDPR.
 The European rules governing personal info ownership and access – which many considered Draconian and hurtful to big tech – are happening here, as California has adopted similar legislation.
+You can learn more about gdpr compliance by checking out some of the litigation resources on the Sidley website.

 This would be a massive change with vast implications for tech, marketers, publishers and users.
 But it might actually not be a bad idea, to shake the foundations of a linked Inter Web built on Free.
 Even if it doesn’t happen as advertised, such a move will drive discussion about content rights, and perhaps compel everyone involved to take these things more seriously.